onap/archived-vid/features.properties.md

   When flag is true, pause upon creation capability for vfmodule is enabled on the new view edit screen

+* FLAG_2008_PAUSE_INSTANTIATION_ON_VFMODULE_POPUP

+  When flag is true, pause instantiation checkbox displayed on vfmodule popup(edit) window the new view edit screen

+ * FLAG_2008_REMOVE_PAUSE_INSTANTIATION

+  When flag is true, remove pause feature is enabled on drawing-board for vfModules Remove pause will be shown only if the vfModule has pause enabled the new view edit screen

 * FLAG_GUILIN_CHANGEMG_SUBMIT_TO_SO